-Canossaville Student Care welcomes students aged 7 to 12 years old and is open to students from all backgrounds.
+Canossaville Student Care welcomes students aged between 7 to 12 years old and is open to students from all backgrounds.
 Priority is given to Singapore Citizens and Permanent Residents from Canossa Catholic Primary School and Canossian School.

 As a Canossian organisation, we recognise the uniqueness of each child and offer a variety of programmes to meet the needs of the individual.
-Our students learn to “live from within” and move from the heart to love and serve.
+Our students learn to “live from within” and move from the heart to love and to serve.
 Above all, the students under our care will be taught the Canossian values of Charity, Humility, Forgiveness, and Faith.

 Lunch and Tea

 We take on a unique learning approach that encourages children to think out of the box.
-Our children are given the opportunity to develop artistic knowledge and express themselves through a range of media, forms, and expressions such as acrylic, oil pastels, and watercolour.
+Our children are given the opportunity to develop artistic knowledge and express themselves through a range of media, forms, and expressions such as acrylic, oil pastels, decoupage, and watercolour.